kimpro82/MyDataSciencePractice/README.md

-# My AI Practice
+# My Data Science Practice

-  This repository stores **code related to statistics, data science, and artificial intelligence**, which are relatively not traditional computer science domains.
+  This repository stores **code related to statistics, data science, and artificial intelligence**, which are relatively not [traditional computer science domains](https://github.com/kimpro82/MyPractice).

 ### \<List>